YashRajcode04/Federated-Heart-Disease-Prediction/README.md

 ## ⚙️ Installation

-1. Clone the repository:
+### Clone the repository

 git clone https://github.com/YashRajcode04/Federated-Heart-Disease-Prediction.git
 cd Federated-Heart-Disease-Prediction

-Create a virtual environment:
+### Create and activate a virtual environment

 python -m venv venv
+# Linux/Mac
-source venv/bin/activate   # Linux/Mac
+source venv/bin/activate
-venv\Scripts\activate      # Windows
+# Windows
+venv\Scripts\activate

-Install dependencies:
+### Install dependencies

 pip install -r requirements.txt

-🏃 How to Run
+---

+## 🏃 Running the Project

-Run the main script to start federated learning experiments: python fl_heart.py
+To start federated learning experiments:

+python fl_heart.py

+Simulates multiple clients and trains models using different FL algorithms.
+Generates training curves and final performance comparison plots.
+Hyperparameters and client configurations can be modified directly in fl_heart.py

+---

+## 📈 Results & Visualizations

+Training curves per client and global model
+Comparison of AUROC, F1, Accuracy, Precision, and Recall across all algorithms Insights into how personalized models (FedPer) perform on heterogeneous data

+---

+## ⚖️ License

+This project is licensed under the MIT License

+If you want, I can also **add a “Getting Started” section with sample plots/screenshots and example outputs**, which makes the README look more professional and GitHub-ready.
+Do you want me to do that next?

+---